 - Coordination of Service Delivery and Service Delivery Complaints: The Integrity Management Chief Directorate co-ordinates and monitors service delivery complaints through the Premier's Hotline, the Siyahlola Programme as well as the Izimbizo undertaken.
 The various units have been working with ICT to develop a single system that aims to house and co-ordinate all complaints, issues raised at various fora, etc. in a single database irrespective of origin.
 This will support the OTP co-ordination efforts in resolving the service delivery issues that are received.
 The Complaint's Management Unit and the Service Delivery Improvement Units have been working together to develop a set of norms and standards to measure turnaround times of the resolutions of the service delivery complaints received.
 Moving forward, the Office of the Premier will strengthen its service delivery coordination and monitoring role through intensifying the household profiling done through its service delivery engagement platforms, including the OSS/DDM Cabinet Days, Izimbizo and significant calendar days.
-The approach seeks to proactively record service delivery challenges, improve integration and monitoring of progress against challenges identified.
-Profiling of 5 Districts will be targeted as Phase 1 in 2024-2025, targeting Ethekwini, llembe, Umgungundlovu, Ugu and Harry Gwala, followed by the rest of the Province in 2025/2026.
-Tools have been developed and will be used to profile households and track progress. - Coordination of Inter-governmental Relations in the province: The IGR Unit co-ordinates engagements and protocols between international, national, provincial and local government to improve service delivery through District Development Model (DDM).
+The approach seeks to proactively record service delivery challenges, improve integration and monitoring of progress against challenges identified. - Profiling of Districts will be piloted with one District being targeted for 2024/2025 and the remainder to be spread over the new MTEF.
+Tools have been developed and are being tested to profile households and track progress. - Coordination of Inter-governmental Relations in the province: The IGR Unit co-ordinates engagements and protocols between international, national, provincial and local government to improve service delivery through District Development Model (DDM).
 Whilst the DDM is driven by COGTA, it utilises the Operation Sukhuma Sakhe as a vehicle for implementation.
 The IGR Unit is the vehicle to ensure full and seamless integration between OSS and DDM.
-The OSS/DDM integration document provides a basis for areas of implementation to begin material
+The OSS/DDM integration document provides a basis for areas of implementation to begin material OSS/DDM synergy.

-OSS/DDM synergy.
 Whilst the OSS and DDM have not yet been fully integrated in the province, in the 2024/25 financial year, the focus will be on the integration of OSS/DDM structures focussing mainly on the review of Terms of References for both structures to promote alignment through joint sittings.
-As part of full integration of OSS/DDM in 2024/25, the reporting on the implementation of District One Plans is proposed to be elevated to COHOD, Clusters, PCF and PEC.

-- Monitor implementation of District Development Model plans: As indicated the DDM model requires that each district develop a One Plan which integrates all projects for the district within the plan, including budgets.
+As part of full integration of OSS/DDM in 2024/25, the reporting on the implementation of District One Plans is proposed to be elevated to COHOD, Clusters, PCF and PEC. - Monitor implementation of District Development Model plans: As indicated the DDM model requires that each district develop a One Plan which integrates all projects for the district within the plan, including budgets.
 The plans are monitored through an integrated monitoring system for accountability. - Coordination of integrity awareness: The tackling of fraud, maladministration and corruption and fighting corruption is undertaken through the I Do Right Campaigns, fraud and corruption workshops as well as monitoring of the implementation of Lifestyle Audits. - Co-ordination of Women & Gender, Youth, People with Disabilities, Senior Citizens, Military Veterans and Farm Workers & Farm Dwellers: The co-ordination & monitoring of vulnerable groups in the province is undertaken in order to ensure implementation of regulatory frameworks on empowerment of women, youth and persons with disabilities, including Gender Responsive Budgeting, Planning and Reporting.
 This co-ordination includes the identified province specific vulnerable groups of military veterans and farm workers and farm dwellers.